Professional Triathletes Organisation

-The Professional Triathletes Organisation (PTO) is an organisation that represents non-drafting professional triathletes.
-Its mission is to professionalise and promote the sport of triathlon.
+The Professional Triathletes Organisation (PTO) is a commercial London-based organisation that represents non-drafting professional triathletes.
+Its mission is to professionalise and promote the sport of triathlon through its T100 Triathlon World Tour racing series.

 The PTO is a hybrid of a not-for-profit organisation and commercial endeavour.
 The commercial enterprises of the PTO – including PTO events – are operated under a commercial entity, with the triathletes of PTO retaining 50% ownership and PTO investors retaining 50% ownership.

+In 2023 the PTO signed an agreement with the governing body of the sport, World Triathlon, under which PTO will organise a World Championship Tour of Long Distance Triathlon, a series which World Triathlon will, from 2024, recognise as its 'official' world championship for non-drafting long distance triathlon, mirroring its own Olympic-distance World Triathlon Championship Series.
+The relationship has been described as analogous with that between the FIA and Formula One.

 History

 Originally named the Professional Triathletes Union (PTU), the organisation was first mooted by a group of athletes at the Challenge Bahrain event in 2014.
 The founding board included Ironman World Championship winners Mirinda Carfrae, Sebastian Kienle and Pete Jacobs with the full list also including Jodie Swallow, Rachel Joyce, Helle Frederiksen, Meredith Kessler, Mary Beth Ellis, Angela Naeth, Dirk Bockel, Dylan McNiece, Timothy O’Donnell, James Cunnama, Andreas Dreitz and Scott DeFilippis.
-The PTU was launched to the world on 29 July, 2015.
+The PTU was launched to the world on 29 July 2015 with former Pro triathlete Rich Allen as the Executive Director.

 With athletes being spread around the world and in the midst of their professional triathlon careers, development was slow, but a key group were committed to the cause, with Rachel Joyce, Scott DeFilippis, Mirinda Carfrae, Meredith Kessler, Dylan McNiece, Tim O’Donnell and Sarah Piampiano continuing to work on the PTU behind the scenes.